Research Ethics Committee

 - for research projects involving human subjects with potential risks of dual use or misuse: Data Management Plan (see dedicated area and specific tool);

-- "Data Protection Impact Assessment, based on the provisions of EU Regulation 2016/679", when necessary; when Politecnico staff is involved it is mandatory to consult the data protection officer at email@example.com).
+- for the "Data Protection Impact Assessment, based on the provisions of EU Regulation 2016/679", when necessary; when Politecnico staff is involved it is mandatory to consult the data protection officer at firstname.lastname@example.org.